Tetsuya Mizuguchi

 Tetsuya Mizuguchi (水口 哲也, Mizuguchi Tetsuya) is a Japanese video game designer, producer, and businessman.
-Along with ex-Sega developers he is the one of the co-founders of the video game development firm Q Entertainment.
+Along with ex-Sega developers he is one of the co-founders of the video game development firm Q Entertainment.
 He formerly worked for Sega as a producer in their Sega AM3 'arcade machines' team, developing games like Sega Rally Championship and Sega Touring Car Championship, before moving on to become the head of Sega's United Game Artists division, the team responsible for Rez and Space Channel 5.
 Mizuguchi is better known for creating video games that incorporate interactive synesthesia into his game design, regardless of genre, evidenced by Rez, Lumines, Child of Eden, and Tetris Effect.

 He left Q Entertainment in 2013.
 He is currently the CEO of Enhance, Inc., a company he founded in 2014.

+In 2009, he was chosen by IGN as one of the top 100 game creators of all time.

 Early life

 Before entering the game industry, Mizuguchi majored in literature at Nihon University's Faculty of Arts.
 One of the influences for Mizuguchi joining the game industry was a photograph of NASA's view VR headset.
 Asked how he chose a career in video games, he explained, "I preferred doing something in relation to human senses or entertainment - something more in relation with human nature, a field where I could do some research. ...
 Unlike the arts, where it is often a matter of taste whether something is good or not, creating good interactive entertainment is more easily definable.
 I chose Sega because it was using new technology and I was able to study things like human movements."